Search

 3. Wanderlust Walk

-When your schedule allows and you’re adapted to walking longer, take advantage of the opportunity to get outdoors and enjoy autumn.
+When your schedule allows, and you’re adapted to walking longer, take advantage of the opportunity to get outdoors and enjoy autumn.
 Yet you want to break up a long walk with some changes in your gait that will keep you from getting stiff.

-Another point to remember is the walks that you’ll love all start with a good warm-up.
+Another point to remember is that the walks you’ll love all start with a good warm-up.
 Walk for at least 10 or 20 minutes so you’re effectively warmed up.
 Then, increase your speed to a brisk pace for eight minutes.
-Recover for three minutes as easy as you like, so you’re ready to repeat the eight-minute brisk walk again.
-Continue until you’ve done three sets of the eight and three-minute “pick-ups.”
-Then continue on either cooling down or extending your walk.
+Recover for three minutes as easy as you like so you’re ready to repeat the eight-minute brisk walk again.
+Continue until you’ve done three sets of the eight- and three-minute “pick-ups.”
+Then, continue on either cooling down or extending your walk.

 Energy system you’ll use: aerobic.